 Many runners mistakenly think that once they finish their run, their work stops.
 Often they are eager to get home, get showered, and go on with the rest of their day or night.
 We all lead such busy lives, full of obligations, priorities, and commitments — with these sometimes competing with one another — that it’s understandable to think that “running” consists of only the action of running.

-The reality is that yes, while of course the actual running part of running matters — the mileage you cover and the paces at which you run — if you’re looking to break through to the next level, it’s high time that you begin caring about all the other stuff you do to support your running: and particularly how you recover.
+The reality is that yes, while of course the actual running part of running matters — the mileage you cover and the paces at which you run — you also need to strategize about what happens after the run.
+Of course, good running gear like socks, shoes and apparel matter, but what about your body?
+If you’re looking to break through to the next level, it’s high time that you begin caring about all the other stuff you do to support your running: and particularly how you recover.

 Recovery and Running?
 Really?